Standard Contracts of Sale

 When should I ask for a contract of sale?

-When you’re buying a house, you’ll typically receive a contract of sale after your offer has been accepted by the seller (the vendor).
+When you’re buying a house, you’ll typically receive a property sales contract after your offer has been accepted by the seller (the vendor).
 The real estate agent or vendor’s conveyancer will send through the contract for you to sign.
-Before signing the contract of sale, we highly recommend getting your own conveyancer or lawyer to read over it.
+Before signing the property sales contract, we highly recommend getting your conveyancer or lawyer to read over it.

-However, when you buy a house at auction, you will be expected to sign the contract of sale and pay the deposit immediately after the auction (if you’re the successful bidder).
+However, when you buy a house at auction, you will be expected to sign the property sales contract and pay the deposit immediately after the auction (if you’re the successful bidder).

 Talk to Owen Hodge Lawyers